Debtor and Credit Management

 If you’ve just started a business or are diving into bookkeeping, chances are you’ve already stumbled upon the terms creditor and debtor.
 Sounds fancy, right?
 But don’t worry, it’s way simpler than it looks.
 By the end of this article, you’ll know exactly what a creditor is, how it differs from a debtor, and why keeping track of your creditors is key to healthy finances.

-What Is a Creditor? 💳
+What is a creditor? 💳

 In plain English: a creditor is someone you owe money to.
 That could be: